megasthenis/textprogressbar/README.md

 ## Examples

-This is a simple example using textprogressbar to track the progress of a loop:
+Use the bar right out of the box:
 ```matlab
 n = 150; % the size of the loop (total number of steps tracked).